aslam-03/ISL-Conversion/README.md

 ## 🎯 How to Use

-1. **Start the Application**: Navigate to `backend` folder, run `python app.py` and open `http://localhost:5000`
+1. **Start the application**: From the project root, run `python app.py` and visit `http://localhost:5000` to load the landing page.
+2. **Open the live demo**: Click any "Launch Demo" button on the landing page (or go directly to `http://localhost:5000/demo`).

-2. **Camera Setup**: Click "Start Camera" to activate your webcam
+3. **Camera setup**: On the demo page, click "Start Camera" to grant webcam access.

-3. **Single Prediction**:
-   - Show your hand gesture to the camera
-   - Click "Hand Sign to Text" for individual predictions
+4. **Single prediction**: Show a gesture and press "Hand Sign to Text" for one-off inference.

-4. **Real-time Mode**:
-   - Click "Real-time Text" for continuous gesture recognition
-   - Watch predictions appear automatically in the text area
+5. **Real-time mode**: Use "Real-time Text" for continuous predictions streamed into the text area.

-5. **View Results**:
-   - Check the prediction confidence meter
-   - View prediction history with timestamps
-   - Copy composed text using the "Copy" button
+6. **Review and export**: Monitor the confidence meter, check the history list, clear text, or copy the transcript when you're done.

 ## 🔧 Model Information